m1010j/async-explorations-writeup/README.md

 `syncMemoFib` is an `O(n)` function, and an incredibly fast one at that: On the 12-core Dell machine, when invoked with an `n` of 1476 (the largest argument that doesn't return `infinity`), `syncMemoFib` only takes 0.95 milliseconds on average.

-I expected `asyncMemoFib` to be much slower than that, but I still expected it to be linear.
+I expected `asyncMemoFib` to also be linear, albeit much slower.
 But oddly enough, the average calculation times of `async` and `asyncMemo` on the 12-core Dell machine running Ubuntu are almost the same in Firefox and _exactly_ the same in Chromium-based browsers:

 ![Linux Firefox Chromium async and asyncMemo result][linux-firefox-chromium-async-and-async-memo]